keu/docs/astro/connect-external-services.md

 ```
 :::info

-By default, Astronomer creates the `AirflowLogsS3-<clusterid>` role in the data plane account.
+Astronomer creates the `AirflowLogsS3-<clusterid>` role in the data plane account.
 Every Airflow deployment in a cluster runs under this role.

 :::